AP Week in Pictures: Latin America and Caribbean

 This gallery highlights some of the most compelling images made or published in the past week by The Associated Press from Latin America and the Caribbean.

-The selection was curated by AP photojournalist Moises Castillo, based in Guatemala City.
+The selection was curated by AP photo editor Anita Baca, based in Mexico City.

 Follow AP visual journalism: